-13. Is there a deadline to get my Economic Impact Payment?
+13. Is there a deadline to get my stimulus check?

 The IRS must have your information by November 21, 2020 to issue your payment this year.
-For many people, this means filing your taxes or completing the IRS non-filer form.
+For many people, this means filing your taxes or completing the online form.
 See question 8 on how to apply for the payment for more information.

 If you miss either deadline you will be able to get your payment in 2021 by filing a 2020 tax return.

 14. How can I file my taxes?